 Frequently Asked Questions

 This section will hopefully answer many of the common questions that you might have regarding our services.
 Please feel free to call or e-mail us with any other questions or concerns.
-We also have a number of free brochures available to explain more about our services and conditions we treat.

 What is Qi?

 At the core of this Traditional Chinese Medicine(TCM) is the philosophy of Qi (pronounced "chee"), which is largely misunderstood by most in the Western world.
 Qi is said to be the circulating life energy that is inherent in all things and the energy responsible for controlling the workings of the human mind and body.
 It is essentially "the fuel for the fire."
 This energy circulates throughout the body along a specific, interconnected series of pathways called meridians or channels.
 Meridian pathways are like rivers.
 Where a river flows, it transports life-giving water and nutrients to all of the living things along the way.
 It is in this same manner that the meridians in your body transport life-giving Qi to nourish, support and energize all of the cells, tissues and organs of your body.
 When Qi flows freely in your body and is properly balanced, in the proper amounts, you experience good physical, mental and emotional well-being.
 An obstruction of Qi anywhere in the body acts like a dam in a river, backing up the flow.
 This blockage can hinder the distribution of nourishment that your body requires to function properly.
 Acupuncture works to restore normal functions by stimulating certain points on the meridians in order to release blockages and re-balance the flow of Qi.

 How Does Acupuncture Work?